UDST/pandana/README.md

 - `pip install pandana`
 - `conda install pandana --channel conda-forge`

-Pandana works best in Python 3.6+, although binary installers for Python 3.5 remain available on Pip.
+Pandana is easiest to install in Python 3.6 to 3.9.
 The last version of Pandana with Python 2.7 binaries is v0.4.4 on Conda Forge.
+The last version with Python 3.5 binaries is v0.6 on Pip.

 See the documentation for information about other [installation options](http://udst.github.io/pandana/installation.html).